“People are always blaming circumstance for what they are. I don’t believe in circumstances.” George Bernard Shaw

 - Fear of sharing ideas, fear of being creative

 - Managers or the company itself being blamed for problems

 - Lack of insight for Managers

 The Blame Game

 Blame cultures are contagious – they can spread within organisations through customers, partners or other outside influences.
 Positive thinking results in positive behaviour.
-Behaviour is seen (actions speak louder than words), but does not define a person.
-Irish companies and organisations (especially public organisations) need to instill personal responsibility in their employees, and not fill the space with committees and boards so blame cannot be placed on one person.
+Behaviour is seen (actions speak louder than words) but does not define a person.
+Irish companies and organisations (especially public organisations) need to instil personal responsibility in their employees, and not fill the space with committees and boards so blame cannot be placed on one person.

 If you have an influencing say in the running of a business, think about what culture you are supporting.
 If you find the points above resonate with you somehow, start changing your behaviour and lead by example.